joe-irving/defundclimatechaos/index.md

   image:
     link: "/assets/images/money-faucet.png"
     location: left
-  text: "# It's happening now\n\nThroughout the day, as thousands of people rise up
+  text: "# What a whirlwind!\n\nOctober 29th was the largest day of action against
-    around the world, we'll bring you all the latest from actions outside the UK banks, investors and insurers fuelling climate chaos.
-Today we remember, we resist and we rise with all those on the frontlines of the climate crisis who seek justice.
-    \n\nJoin us in person if you can, light a lantern for climate justice at 6pm and help spread the word online using **#DefundClimateChaos**."
+    fossil finance in history.
+Throughout the day, people rose up in their thousands around the world outside major banks, investors and insurers fuelling climate chaos. \n\nHere in the UK  remember, we resist and we rise with all those on the frontlines of the climate crisis who seek justice.\n\nJoin us in person if you can, light a lantern for climate justice at 6pm and help spread the word online using **#DefundClimateChaos**."
   buttons:
-  - text: Latest highlights
+  - text: Socials to share
     target: "#feed"
   - text: Add to the memorial
     target: "#tribute"